tskj/christmas-calendars/2019/tail-recursion.md

 n! = 1             if n = 0
 ```

-Notice how the definition is of two parts, a recursive part and a base-case part.
+Notice how the definition is made of two parts, a recursive part and a base-case part.
 This translates nicely to programming.
 In a functional language we might define the factorial function like the following.